klalicki/portfolio-template-11ty/content/pages/about.md

 ---
 layout: page.njk
-tags: page
-customTitle: About
+hideDefaultTitle: true
 eleventyNavigation:
-  key: About
+  key: About/Contact
   order: 10
 ---

+# About{.page-title}

 Hi there!
 My name is _Name_, and I'm a graphic designer with a passion for creating beautiful and effective designs.
 As a recent graduate with a Bachelor's degree in Graphic Design, I have spent the past few years honing my skills and developing my expertise in the field.
 I am excited to use my skills to help businesses and individuals communicate their message through effective visual design.